 Cockapoos do not need to be groomed as often as the Goldendoodle, but they still need to be groomed.
 Since they are non-shedding dogs, you should aim to brush them at least a couple of times per week to prevent tangles and mats.
 In addition, you will likely want to take them to get a haircut every 6 to 12 weeks.

 Cockapoos sometimes struggle with ear infections so try to clean their ears regularly to avoid ear infections.
 This just happens because they have hanging ears that need to be kept clean.
-Official grooming and trimming only needs to happen every 3 months.
+Official grooming and trimming only needs to happen every three months.
 You can do baths in between but it is not required and should be kept to a minimum.

 Goldendoodle vs Cockapoo: Training